dybran/Project-25/Project-25.md

 ![](./images/2.PNG)
 ![](./images/3.PNG)

-Determine whether an IAM OIDC provider with your cluster's issuer ID is already in your account
+Check if there's an IAM OIDC provider in your account that matches your cluster's issuer ID.

 `$ aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4`